Home Aviation Repositioning & Deadhead Fees

 How brokers handle positioning — and where they add markup

-Positioning is one of the most opaque components of charter pricing because clients cannot easily verify aircraft base locations or true positioning costs.
-This opacity creates opportunity for brokers to add margin in ways that are difficult to spot.
+Positioning is one of the most opaque components of charter pricing because clients cannot easily verify aircraft base locations.
+That opacity creates room for brokers to add margin in ways that are difficult to spot.
+Two warning signs, two good signs.

 Watch for